stevegrubb/distro-elf-inspector/README.md

 **USES_DEPRECATED_FUNCS** - This looks to see if it uses glibc functions documented in man pages to be deprecated.
 The functions looked for include: bcopy, bcmp, gets, getwd, mktemp, tmpnam, rindex, index, getpass, getpw, valloc, rand, and vfork.
 The output is a count of how many it found.
 0 means it's clean.

-**USES_CERT_UNSAFE_FUNCS** - This looks to see if it uses functions documented by CERT to be unsafe to use functions (MSC24-C).
+**USES_CERT_UNSAFE_FUNCS** - This looks to see if it uses functions recommended by CERT MSC24-C as unsafe to use.
 The functions looked for include: access, faccessat, system, popen, rand, gets, sprintf, strcpy, scanf, getchar, atof, atoi, atol, atoll, rewind, setbuf, and ctime.
 The output is a count of how many it found.
 0 means it's clean.

 **USES_UNSAFE_STRING_FUNCS** - This looks to see if it uses unsafe string functions.
 The functions looked for include: strcpy, strcat, sprintf, and vsprintf.
 The output is a count of how many it found.
 0 means it's clean.